 This course is a complete study of geometry.
 Topics include congruence and similarity of figures, parallelism and perpendicularity, right triangle relationships, formal and informal proof, coordinate geometry, properties of polygons and circles, and perimeter, area, and volume of two- and three- dimensional figures.
-This course is the first semester of Geometry 1-2.
 Students enrolling in Geometry 1-2 should have passing grades in both semesters of Algebra 1-2.